 Tutory AI is a specialized homework assistant that uses Large Language Models (LLMs) to scan, read, and solve academic problems.
 Unlike generic chatbots that often hallucinate on complex math, Tutory AI is fine-tuned to provide step-by-step logic rather than just a final answer.
 It bridges the gap between a calculator and a human tutor by explaining how it reached the solution.
+After evaluating dozens of AI study tools across different subject areas over the past year, I can say this is one of the more focused offerings in the space — here is what that actually means in practice.

 What exactly can Tutory AI do?